GodOfTime1/HackPad/README.md

 As of now, the design for best mobility is still a work in progress but the current design is a sight-to-behold.

+I have added the components to see the fit of the components to the overall pad.
+I have borrowed other's CAD for the switches and seeed xiao rp2040. https://github.com/ConstantinoSchillebeeckx/cherry-mx-switch/blob/master/switch.step for the switch and https://www.printables.com/model/1344046-3d-model-for-seeed-studio-xiao-rp2040/files for the seeed.

 Photos of the project:

 <img width="367" height="358" alt="image" src="https://github.com/user-attachments/assets/70fc91a1-5a9d-4288-b15e-7c6d9bb65c32" />